dpc10ster/RJafroc/cran-comments.md

    Oracle Solaris 10, x86, 32 bit, R-patched (experimental): 1 Warning, Vignette
       builder function Pandoc not available on this platform; known issue (https://github.com/rstudio/DT/issues/395)

-* This is a new release.
-No. This is an update of a previous version.

 ## Reverse dependencies ##
-None, see below.

----

-* I have run R CMD check on the downstream dependencies.
-Not applicable, no downstream dependencies, see below.

-* FAILURE SUMMARY (from last attempted submission) Previous version installed on every platform except Solaris resulting in archival of the package on CRAN The c-code compilation error on Solaris has been corrected in this version
+None.

+## FAILURE SUMMARY (from last attempted submission) ##
+* The error which resulted in archival of the previous submission has been corrected.

-* All revdep maintainers were notified of the release on RELEASE DATE.
+## All revdep maintainers were notified of the release on RELEASE DATE. ##
 Not applicable.
-revdep("rjafroc")
-character(0)
-revdep_check()
-revdep_check_save_summary()
-revdep_check_print_problems()
-No ERRORs or WARNINGs found :)